Civic Engagement

 Voter turnout rates help to show how people feel about central government.
 This includes the confidence they have in political institutions, the importance they attach to them, and whether they feel their participation in general elections can make a difference.
 In New Zealand, the enrolment of eligible electors is compulsory, but voting is not.

-This indicator presents the voter turnout (proportion of eligible electors who cast a vote) in general elections, for greater Christchurch and New Zealand, for 2014 and 2017.
+This indicator presents the voter turnout (proportion of eligible electors who cast a vote) in general elections, for greater Christchurch and New Zealand, for 2014, 2017, and 2020.

-In 2017, 82 percent of enrolled electors in greater Christchurch voted in the general election (up from 79% in 2014), the highest turnout since 2005 (80.9%) [10].
-Turnout increased in both general and Māori electorates [10].
-Nationally, the voter turnout was slightly lower at both elections, at 77 percent of enrolled electors in 2014 and 79 percent in 2017.
+In 2020, 86 percent of enrolled electors in greater Christchurch voted in the general election (up from 79% in 2014 and 82% in 2017).
+Nationally, the voter turnout was slightly lower than in greater Christchurch at all three elections, for example at 82 percent of enrolled electors in 2020 [10].

 Data Sources